1.9 C

 Architectural highlights

-The square is surrounded by stunning architecture that reflects its historical significance.
+Beautiful architecture surrounds the square, reflecting its historical significance.
 Notable buildings include:

 • Börshuset: Previously the site of the Stockholm Stock Exchange, this neoclassical building now houses the Nobel Museum, which celebrates the achievements of Nobel Laureates.
-It was finished in 1788 after being commissioned by King Gustav III.
+King Gustav III commissioned its completion in 1788.

 • Stortorgsbrunnen: Designed by architect Erik Palmstedt in 1778, the enormous well serves as the main attraction of Stortorget.
 Distances within Stockholm were once measured using this well.